mdfarragher/IML/Regression/BikeDemandPrediction/README.md

-# Assignment: Predict who survived the Titanic disaster
+# Assignment: Predict bike sharing demand in Washington

 Bike sharing systems are a means of renting bicycles where the process of becoming a member, renting a bike, and returning the bike are all automated via a network of kiosk locations throughout a city.
 Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis.